yeokiwi/NI_RT_docker/README.md

 1. then "docker load -i nibuild.tar"

+Before switching to using the container to build, switch the builder from internal builder to external builder(using make from gnuwin32) in the project C++ settings

 Execute the build by the following commands:

 docker run --rm -v c:\ni:c:\ni -w C:\ni\fg\workspace\fg\release\ --name nibuild nibuild make